RevenueCat/purchases-ios/README.md

 ```

 #### 4. Make a purchase
 When it comes time to make a purchase, *Purchases* has a simple method, `makePurchase`.
-The code sample below shows the process of purchasing a product and confirming it unlocks the "my_entitlement_name" content.
+The code sample below shows the process of purchasing a product and confirming it unlocks the "my_entitlement_identifier" content.

 Swift:
 ```swift